Arduino Opta Trainer Wiring: A DigiKey Lab

 Don’t skip the troubleshooting section!
 The MKO will challenge you, leading to a better understanding of the PLC wiring.

-Measurable Assessment
+Measurable Competencies

 Students will demonstrate mastery of the lab via these measurable assessments: